 Demolition of Pawn Structure

 Demolition of Pawn Structure refers to removing the defenders (pawns) in front of castled king, usually at the cost of a sacrifice.
-It is related to the Greek Gift Sacrifice (sacrifice a bishop to partly break down the pawn-barrier in front of the king).
+The Greek Gift Sacrifice is an example of this tactical idea.
+(The attacking player will sacrifice a bishop to demolish the pawn-barrier in front of the enemy king).